rafico/forcedAlignment/util/jsgd-55/README.md

 Optimizations
 =============

-All algorithms can be expressed as (see ref/sgd_simple.m)
+The four algorithms can be expressed as (see ref/sgd_simple.m)

   for t = 1 to n